 We recommend groups to book in advance.

 Other meals can be prepared for small and big groups all year round – booking in advance.
+Short guided tours around the farm on request.
+See the beautifull fjord landscape with Christmas tree production, sheep, foresting.

 - Spring exhibition: Four weekends from 1. to 23.
 April including Wednesday – Monday in Easter week.
 Two main professional artists; Roald Tellnes, graphics and Eva Sæverud, ceramics.
 Cafe.
 12 am (13) – 17 pm.